-Mitigation: The following mitigation measures identified in the 2005 Final EIR and the 2007 Final SEIR would still apply to the proposed changes to the approved project: NV-1a (Construct Soundwalls) and NV-1c (Provide Quiet Pavement).
-Mitigation Measure NV-1a has been revised.
-Mitigation Measure NV-1b is no longer needed as a result of project changes.
+The following mitigation measures identified in the 2005 Final EIR and the 2007 Final SEIR would still apply to the proposed changes to the approved project: NV-1a (Construct Soundwalls) and NV-1c (Provide Quiet Pavement).
+Mitigation Measure NV-1b is no longer needed as a rest of project changes.